noahmcgill/artissimo/README.md

 npm run db:seed -- --email "<email>" --name "<name>" --password "<password>"
 ```

 This should only be done once.
 To create new users, login with the seeded user and create additional users in the UI.
+After running this step, you'll need to login to your inbox and confirm your email via a link Supabase will send you.

 ### Core Concepts